zwets/sms-gateway/README.md

 as it holds the scheduled messages and handles failures and retries) has no access whatsoever to the message content or recipient.

-The SMS Gateway, or the other hand, holds no state: it consumes encrypted blobs from the scheduler (that were encrypted for it by the _client_ of the scheduler), temporarily decrypts these and forwards them to the SMSC.
+The SMS Gateway, on the other hand, holds no state: it consumes encrypted blobs from the scheduler (that were encrypted for it by the _client_ of the scheduler), temporarily decrypts these and forwards them to the SMSC.
 It asynchronously reports back status changes to the scheduler.